ashah-i3v/browserstack-ada-fix-skill/README.md

 5. 📤 **Commits & pushes** to Bitbucket
 6. 🔗 **Opens** pull requests for review

-**All you need:** Either a BrowserStack accessibility scan result (CSV/Excel file or URL) or a code path for preventive mode.
+**All you need:** Either a BrowserStack accessibility scan result (CSV file or URL) or a code path for preventive mode.

 **🚀 Killer Feature:** Use **git worktree mode** to run ADA fixes in the background while you continue your current work without interruption!